doodspav/coc-api-image/README.md

 # coc-api-image
 This repo lets you generate a image of someone's main base profile in clash of clans using their #.
+Uses the clash of clans api - get an api key at https://developer.clashofclans.com/

 Tutorial
 ------